This calculator helps you to find the exact license required for your storage setup with Open-E JovianDSS, based on your individual specifications.

 Bigger Open-E JovianDSS storage capacity extensions reduce the price per terabyte with each step.
 As a result, in certain situations it is less expensive to purchase the next higher extension, instead of using the exactly required amount.

 Only data storage groups are calculated!
 The calculations made by this tool do not include number of disks required for additional groups: read cache, write log and spare disks.
-Please consider contacting with pre-sales for more information.
+Please consider contacting pre-sales for more information.

 Zpool data groups simulation